alanbeyersdorf/APS_HTML/README.md

 Folium map with incoming letters to Philadelphia 1748-1752

+Historic Postal Data - Incoming.csv is the data source from the American Philosophical Society postal_incoming_map.py is the active python file I'm working on Historic_Philadelphia_Incoming_Post.html is produced through folium in the .py file

 Intention:
   Build Interactive map with time slider to see both Philadelphia incoming and outgoing letters and corresponding cities